cbrzn/account-abstraction-wrapper/wraps/account-abstraction/docs/readme.md

 });
 ```

-The Account Abstraction Wrapper's `relayTransaction` method allows you to make a gasless transaction by performing the following steps:
+The Account Abstraction Wrapper's `relayTransaction` method allows you to make a transaction by performing the following steps:

 1. It checks whether there's a deployed Safe contract on your predicted address.
 2. It deploys a Safe contract to the predicted address if there isn't one.
-3. It executes the gasless (sponsored) transaction using the Gelato Relay.
+3. It executes the transaction using the Gelato Relay.

 ```javascript
 await client.invoke({